GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 ### try catch over everything

-Use `try catch` on individual statements that are expected to fail.
+Use `try catch` on individual statements that are expected to fail for code clarity it makes it obvious which one is expected to fail.
 Generally avoid `try catch` entirely if possible.
+Validate input as early as possible to avoid potential error management in the middle of the function body.

 ### try catch finally